minapollmann/minapollmann/_pages/interests.md

 This is my newest field of interest.
 I am actively trying to learn more about sustainability in general, including subtopics such as SRI (socially responsible investing) and ESG (environmental, social, governance) investing.
 One way I could make an original contribution is by leveraging my background and researching the intersection of sustainability and the US defense industry, international diplomacy, and in the Asia-Pacific.

-Follow me on Twitter <a href="https://twitter.com/MKashimoto1">@MKashimoto1</a> to see what I'm reading on sustainability and related issues.
+Follow me <a href="https://twitter.com/MKashimoto1">@MKashimoto1</a> to see what I'm reading on sustainability and related issues.

 ### International Security